 5 & under FREE

 *All proceeds from admissions benefit the Mission Point Lighthouse and its preservation, restoration, and interpretation.

-There is no fee to tour the first floor of the lighthouse museum or browse the gift shop.
-Please come in to learn about our history, as well as our current and future operations.
+For the first floor of the lighthouse museum, there is no fee to tour or browse the gift shop.
+Please come in to learn about our history, as well as meet the keepers.
 The lighthouse does not sell beverages or food and has NO public toilet facilities inside, however the park grounds has two outdoor toilets.

 Mission Point Lighthouse is located at the end of Old Mission Peninsula in Traverse City.
 Follow M-37 North until it reaches the northernmost point.
 At this point you will reach the 45th parallel and Mission Point Lighthouse.